X

 • Does our business have a high level of brand awareness?

-• Does our business have devoted customers?
+• Does our business have loyal customers?

 Weaknesses:

-• How can our business get better?
+• How can our business improve?

 • Which of our company's complaints is difficult to address?

-• Is our organization not well-informed?
+• Is our organization underinformed about its market?

 Opportunities: